weilannw/sentiment-calculator/README.md

 # sentiment-calculator
 Calculate sentiment (degree of positivity/negativity) from a piece of text.
+Written in node to allow future browser support.